Seed7

 GO_ON

-The meta object of this list is specified with the system declaration "system expr" which is defined in the include file "syntax.s7i" included from "seed7_05.s7i" as
+The type of this list is specified with the system-declaration "system expr", which is defined in the include file "syntax.s7i" included from "seed7_05.s7i" as

 $ system "expr" is expr;